TUB-Control/PaPI/papi/manual/4_plugin_design.rst

 -  ``IOP_DPP_template.py`` - template for the development of IO-Plugins
    or Data Processing Plugin.
 -  ``visual_template.py`` - template for the development of visual
-   Plugin.
+   Plugins.

 The plugins are written in python 3.4.
-For the development you can use this tools: \* Editor with syntax highlighting \* PyCharm
+For the development you can use this tools:

+   - Editor with syntax highlighting
+   - PyCharm

 ... create a Block
 ~~~~~~~~~~~~~~~~~~

-Blocks are use to collect all signals created by the same source.
+Blocks are used to collect all signals created by the same source.
 An
 entire block and or a single signal can be subscribed by other plugins
 e.g. a plot.